murrellrr/celastrina/@celastrina/core/README.md

 Javascript Framework for simplifying Microsoft Azure Functions and supporting resources.

 ## Prerequisite
-...
+1. You gotta know Azure, at least a little bit.
+2. You gotta know Javascript and Node.jd, duh.

+## Coming Soon!
+1. Queue Triggers for use with Service Bus, Event Hub, or Storage Queues.
+2. Async messaging handler to send notifications via Twilio.
+I know!
+I know! - Azure already got that, but mines a bit more comprehensive, I promise.

 ## Quick-start
-Wanted to get started fast?
-First, create an HTTP Trigger use npm azure tools:
+Want to get started fast?
+First, create an HTTP Trigger using npm azure tools:

 `func init`, then `func new` and create your HTTP Trigger function.
 Then initialize npm using `npm init`.
 Then install Celastrina: